nguyenquanicd/VG_RTL/VG_I2cApb/README.md

-# VG_WdtApb
+# VG_I2CApb
-Source code and detail specification of WDT/Timer IP with APB interface (the part of VG project)
+Source code and detail specification of I2C IP with APB interface (the part of VG project)

 ## General VG specification